Naoise: Mythic biography

 One snowy day when she saw her foster father kill a calf, on which a raven fell to drink the animals blood - she said she wanted a husband who had in him the three colors she saw - hair the color of the raven, cheeks red like the calf's blood, and skin the color of snow.
 She was told that such a man existed in the house of Conchobar - named Naisi (Naoise), son of Usnach, son of Conall Flatnailed, son of Rury the Great.
 She asked that she might speak with him, in secret.
 Naisi met with her, and she declared her love for him, and asked to elope, which he agreed to, though he was tardy to carry out, for fear of Conchobar.

-Thus Naisi and his two brothers Ainle and Ardan together with and one hundred and fifty warriors went to Scotland and entered the paid service of the King of Scotland.
+Thus Naisi and his two brothers, Ainle and Ardan, together with one hundred and fifty warriors, went to Scotland and entered the paid service of the King of Scotland.
 The Scottish King heard of Deirdre's great beauty and too tried to get her for himself, on which Naisi and his brothers left for an island in the sea, after many battles with the king's men.

 Conchobar was at another feast with his people, and asked them if they wanted for anything.
 They replied they had no want, except the loss of their kinsmen Naisi, Ainle, and Ardan - because of the woman Deirdre.
 Having heard this Conchobar decided to send an envoy.
 However Naisi was prohibited from returning to Ireland except with either Cúchulainn, Conall Cernach, or Fergus mac Ross.
 Conchobar chose Fergus to go fetch for them.

 Fergus journeyed to Loch Etive in Alba (Scotland), and found the hunting lodges of the Naisi and his two brothers, but there was no recent sign of them.
 Fergus then went to the harbor and made a loud call for them, which was heard by Naisi and Deirdre.
 Naisi said he had heard an Irish voice, and so had Deirdre, but she lied and said she thought it was a Scottish voice.
 Fergus called again, and the same happened; and then a third time, and Naisi became sure it was Fergus' voice and asked Ardan to go and meet him.

 Deirdre confessed that she had recognized the voice, but concealed the truth as she had a vision the previous night, of three birds from Emain Macha bringing honey in their beaks but returning with blood in their beaks - she interpreted this as meaning that the messenger came with a false promise of peace.
 Nevertheless, they greeted Fergus warmly, and he then told him of his task as envoy, to make them return to Ulster.
 The exiles spoke of their missing Ireland, but Deirdre still did not wish to go out of worry - Fergus promised he would give them his protection against any in Ireland, and so Naisi agreed to return.